Today we are going to share with your our method of cooking New York Strip Steaks that turn out perfect every time!

 We learned this all too well a few years ago when we were planning our annual Valentine’s Day dinner at home.

 We had about 4 inches of snow on the ground, and the temperatures dipped well below the freezing level.
 Although we sometimes grill in this type of weather, the wind was blowing so hard that we couldn’t even keep the grill lit.
+And as much as we love Marinated Steak Bites, we really wanted to cook full size steaks to celebrate.

 So instead, we turned to our stove and oven to make our New York Strip Steaks.
 And since then, this has become our preferred method of cooking!
 We even cook our Filet Mignon Steak in a very similar way.